webpolis/angular-treecursive/README.md

 ```

 ###Usage
-There are no specific properties required for your nodes, other than the `children` property which is *only needed* if you want to include more nodes.
+There are no specific properties required for your nodes, other than the `children` property which is *only needed* if you want to include more nodes and the `collapsed` boolean attribute, in case you need to expand or collapse the children nodes.
 Then you can traverse into infinite levels!
 <br>
 So, for example:
 ```